iwbinb/Nyzo_Transactions/README.md

 # Nyzo_Transactions - wip
- Can be used to confirm incoming transactions to a Nyzo address
+ Can be used to confirm incoming transactions to a Nyzo address and aims to be ultra-redundant out of the box.

+ Consider it your ultra-paranoid blockchain watchdog.

+ This repository is not production ready.
+Do not use it, it will not work at this time.

 # Goal
 What this repository aims to be is Nyzo transaction witnesser.